0

-In this tutorial, I will show you the process of creating a cracked golden text inspired by the popular game Elden Ring.
+In this tutorial, I will show you the process of creating an epic text effect inspired by the popular game Elden Ring.

 Along the way, we will practice layer blending, free transform, clipping masks and more.
 Great for beginners who just started learning about making text effect in Photoshop